capoony/Chapter7-InvPopGenomics/README.md

         ${WD}
 done
 ```
-The example shown in Figure 4 below shows the results of the inversion frequency estimation for *In(2L)t* for a population sample collected in 2015 close to Mauternbach in the beautiful Wachau area along the Danube in Austria.
+The example shown in Figure 4 below shows the distributuion of inversion-specific alleles for *In(2L)t* in a population sample collected in 2015 close to Mautern in the beautiful Wachau area along the Danube in Austria.
 ![Figure 4](output/AT_Nie_Mau_1_2015-10-19.png)